 Option 4: Paws-in-the-sand

-Last but not least is favourite seaside escape, Cornwall.
+Last but not least is favourite seaside escape, dog-friendly Cornwall.
 Cornwall buzzes during the summer months and you’ll be met with pasty-lovers, cider-swiggers and optimistic surfers carrying their boards across town.
 St Petroc’s Hotel in Padstow is a fabulously pup-friendly place to stay, nestled down a quaint side street from the main harbourfront.
 Here, you can dine with your dog, and your furry friend will even receive a special blanket to take away, so they can dream of the hotel’s cosy fireplaces and atmospheric winding staircases long after you’ve checked out.
 For a bite to eat near Padstow, head to The Cornish Arms, a restaurant that feels like a vintage pub but delivers a menu designed by Rick Stein.
 The restaurant has some of the best views of the local countryside, too, and dogs can dine with you.
 When you’re full of fresh fish and other tucker, head to Lusty Glaze beach, a chic seaside venue where dogs can chase the waves and you can chase the stars – the beach is simply spectacular at night time, surrounded twinkly lights from the town.

 Which dog-friendly summer weekend break will you go for?
 Perhaps let fido decide!